SELF GUIDED AUDIO TOURS HAWAII

 About Devil's Bridge

-Devil’s Bridge is a little over three miles, or five kilometers, northwest of old town Sedona.
+Devil’s Bridge is a little over three miles northwest of Old Town Sedona.
 This beautiful sandstone arch got its bridge shape after wind and water eroded the rock underneath.
-There are no reservations or permits needed to visit, so you’re free to hike at your leisure.

 But, the trail time and difficulty are not so straightforward, because there are multiple ways you can approach the popular rock formation.
-Depending on which trailhead you use, you should expect to spend one to three hours hiking.

 Though you don’t need a reservation to hike at Devil’s Bridge, you will need to purchase a Red Rock Pass to park your car at any of the trailheads.
-There are kiosks to purchase a pass at the trailhead parking lots, or you can purchase one in Sedona in many locations, including the visitor center.

 Red Rock Passes to choose from: